 Under the FMCSA, Hours of Service (HOS) rules are put into place to combat driving fatigue by recording the number of hours a driver has driven, as well as setting regulations on rest breaks, consecutive hours driving, off-duty time, meals, and sleeping.
 Carriers must comply with DOT HOS requirements, whether you’re utilizing an Electronic Logging Device (ELD), or paper logging.

 To maintain HOS compliance best practices, employers need to start by knowing which rules apply to their business and contact their state, the DOT, and/or federal government for more information.
 Once establishing rules and regulations, it’s crucial to find the right training program and move forward with setting up an HOS management system.
-Whether outsourcing to a TPA or becoming an expert, carriers must gain visibility into violations, find out how often they’re occurring, and learn which drivers are causing the most frequent and/or severe infractions.
+Whether outsourcing to a TPA or becoming an expert, carriers must gain visibility into violations, find out how often they occur, and learn which drivers are causing the most frequent and/or severe infractions.
 Carriers must also retain log data for six months.

 Staying proactive will help to prevent risks, fines, and fees.
-To remain proactive employers can:
+To remain proactive, employers can:

-- Set up a disciplinary and/or incentive plan for drivers based on compliance performance
+Set up a disciplinary and/or incentive plan for drivers based on compliance performance

-- Keep documentation (6 months)
+Keep documentation (6 months)

-- Audit daily driver log data (paper and ELD data)
+Audit daily driver log data (paper and ELD data)

-- Ensure drivers are utilizing ELD’s properly
+Ensure drivers are utilizing ELDs properly

-- Conduct on-going training/re-education as needed
+Conduct ongoing training/re-education as needed

-- Stay aware of your CSA scores and how HOS violations can affect them
+Stay aware of your CSA scores and how HOS violations can affect them

 Common HOS violations include: